 3) Like other high stakes American turf races, the “Million” draws entrants from the more turf-oriented European racing circuit.

 4) The inaugural race in 1981 still stands as one of the most memorable.
 Hall of Famer John Henry beat a horse named The Bart by a whisker at the wire.
-A year later, the nine-year-old gelding ran second.
-Three years later, in 1984, John Henry won the race again at the age of nine.
+A year later he ran second.
+In 1984, John Henry won the race again at the age of nine.
 He is the race’s only two-time winner.

 5) The Arlington Park paddock has a bronze statue commemorating John Henry’s win in the first Arlington Million.